 Robbed in position a disconcerting amount of times and offered little by way of craft or invention

-Bit of trickery was one of few quality points for team in first half though otherwise he faded into absolutely anonymity.
+Showed a bit of trickery, and was one of few quality points for team in first half though otherwise he faded into absolutely anonymity.

 Over-ran time and time again by an Arsenal middle three that was infinitely more durable.
 Began to look his age.

-Had minimal effect on the afternoon's proceedings despite showing a lot of endeavour.
+Had minimal effect on the afternoon's proceedings despite showing a lot of endeavor.
 Not really one to remember.

 Plowed a lonely furrow up top and would surely have been glad to be replaced late on in the day

 Brought on to shut up shop though soon after his introduction Arsenal broke the deadlock.